 Notice Periods

-If the employer has a case for gross misconduct, they do not have to provide the employee with notice but instead can dismiss them outright.
+If the employer has a case for gross misconduct, they do not have to provide the employee with notice, but instead can dismiss them outright.
 Otherwise, however, notice must be given by either party of an employment agreement.
 Notice is normally the same for employees and employers and should be written into contracts.

 The lengths of notice periods aren’t mandated, but they must be fair and reasonable, which generally means between two and four weeks.
 Employers can waive some of the notice period they get from employees if they so choose.
-They may also let employees take annual leave during their notice periods.
-If the employer is dismissing a worker, they may also choose to offer them payment in lieu of notice.

 Severance and Redundancy Pay